emoryjianghang/DeepLearning.ai-Summary/4- Convolutional Neural Networks/Readme.md

     - Number of outputs * Filter size * Filter size * Input dimensions
     - Which equals: `28 * 28 * 32 * 5 * 5 * 192 = 120 Mil`
     - 120 Mil multiply operation still a problem in the modern day computers.
-  - Using a 1 x 1 convolution we can reduce 120 mil to just 12 mil.
+  - **Using a 1 x 1 convolution we can reduce 120 mil to just 12 mil**.
 Lets see how.
 - Using 1 X 1 convolution to reduce computational cost:
   - The new architecture are:
     - X0 shape is (28, 28, 192)